 8. Carefully unfold and display your masterpiece!

-Here's the entire process in under three minutes:
+Here's the entire process (how to make a 6 sided snowflake) in under three minutes:

 Here's a few tips if you're doing this with young children: